zmasood/zmasood.github.io/_pages/cv.md

 {% include base_path %}

-Test Link If the embedded PDF below does not load, you can download it <a href="zmasood.github.io/files/resume.pdf" target="_blank">HERE.</a> https://.
+If the embedded PDF below does not load, you can download it <a href="https://zmasood.github.io/files/resume.pdf" target="_blank">HERE</a> .